aboveboardgamers/aboveboardgamers.github.io/ebay-gaming-part-one.md

 - I am a poor rules reader.
 - I have a short attention span

 Lastly, I did not genuinely want to play most of them.
-This is all heightened by the fact I am playing them in my Redback Spider infested garage, where every brush of wind on my legs made me think I was about to die.
+This was all heightened by the fact I was playing them in my redback spider-infested garage, where every brush of wind on my legs made me think I was about to die.

 ![Redback Spider]({{baseurl}}/img/post/redback.jpg)